plastboks/Flaskmarks/README.md

 Features
 ========
 "Flaskmarks" is a bookmark managing application.
 Its purpose is to be a all-in-one bookmark and RSS feed repository.
-Storing all bookmarks and RSS feeds in one place, makes them accessible from all platforms and devices.
+Storing all bookmarks and RSS feeds in one place and make them accessible from all platforms and devices.
 This is by no means an original idea, but this is an interpretation of the problem.

 Install
 =======